The BEST Kombucha Ratio for a Tasty Brew

 • Rooibos Tea – flowery and delicate (not recommended for beginning batches and will need mixing with black tea)

-• Yerba Mate or other herbal teas – fruity and smooth (not recommended for beginning batches and will need mixing with black tea)
+• Yerba Mate – fruity and smooth (not recommended for beginning batches and will need mixing with black tea)

 Buying the right tea will really make or break your brew!
 I experimented with several different brands of oolong tea and was disappointed until I found the tea below.
-It’s a complete game changer!
-I will seriously cry if it ever goes off the market.
+It’s a complete game-changer!
 I’ve had many people tell me they don’t like kombucha, but when they try my brew using this tea, they are SOLD!

 The Homesteading RD's Product Picks